The Smooth Musculature

 Myofibroblasts represent a special type of smooth muscle cell which additionally have qualities of fibrocytes.
 They produce connective tissue proteins such as collagen and elastin for which reason they are also referred to as fixed (or stationary) connective tissue cells.
 Myofibroblasts are found, among others, in alveolar septa of the lung and scar tissue.

 The innervation of the smooth musculature is utmost complex.
 It lies under the influence of the visceral nervous system and works autonomously at the same time.
 Furthermore it is regulated by neurotransmitters (e.g. norepinephrine, acetylcholine), hormones (e.g. estrogen, oxytocin) and tissue hormones (e.g. prostaglandins, histamine).
 Local changes (e.g. stretching) may have a stimulating or relaxing effect.
-In contrast to the skeletal musculature the smooth musculature is innervated involuntarily.
+In contrast to the skeletal musculature, the smooth musculature is contracted involuntarily.

 Functionally one differentiates between the single-unit and multi-unit type.
 The smooth muscle cells of the single-unit type are electrically connected by gap junctions and contract uniformly.
 This type of cells is found in the wall of internal organs and blood vessels (visceral smooth musculature).
 The multi-unit smooth cells are independent from each other and therefore need to be innervated individually allowing a more precise muscle control.
 They are found, among others, in the iris and hair erector muscles.